Benefits and support

 Teachers in public schools engage with contemporary education delivery models in their classrooms.
 They are supported to use online tools such as Connect, Office 365, web conferencing and other integrated systems for teaching and learning and collaboration with teachers, school leaders, students and parents.

 Prior teaching experience may be recognised for the purpose of a salary increase on appointment.
-Relevant experience other than teaching may be taken into consideration in unique circumstances and is based on skills directly related to teaching experience.
+Relevant teaching experience in TAFE, universities, alternative schools and early learning centres may be taken into consideration.
 For all applications, you will need a statement of service from your previous employer/s detailing your work and leave history.

 Teachers who are five year trained are recognised by the Department of Education.
 To be deemed five-year trained, teachers must have completed a minimum of 5 years of full-time study in approved courses of higher study.